 VivaGel® is being developed to provide symptomatic relief, and to prevent recurrence of, bacterial vaginosis (BV).
 BV is caused by an imbalance of the normal vaginal bacterial microflora, with healthy bacteria (e.g. Lactobacillus species) being depleted and harmful bacteria (e.g. Gardnerella vaginalis) overly abundant.

 VivaGel® formulated as a mucoadhesive gel and delivered vaginally has been shown to have efficacy for treatment of BV in a Phase 2 clinical study and was shown to achieve statistically significant cure of the signs and symptoms of BV at the end of treatment in two Phase 3 studies.
-VivaGel® has been shown to reduce risk of recurrence of BV, and further clinical studies are planned to confirm the effectiveness of the product in preventing recurrence of BV.
+VivaGel® has been shown to reduce risk of recurrence of BV, and phase 3 clinical studies are ongoing to confirm the effectiveness of the product in preventing recurrence of BV.

 The global market for topical BV treatments alone is estimated at approximately US$350M.
 Starpharma’s modelling suggests the addressable global market for prevention of recurrence of BV is potentially in excess of $1 billion.